 Located in the Uttarkashi district of Uttarakhand, Gangotri Temple is one of the holiest sites for Hindu devotees.
 As the name suggests, the temple is dedicated to Goddess Ganga and is the most important and the highest shrine dedicated to the deity.
 The temple is surrounded by breathtaking Himalayan peaks offering spectacular views.

-Nestled among the pine and oak forests, at an elevation of 2,623 metres, Harsil Valley is popular for its apple orchards spread across the villages.
+Nestled among the pine and oak forests, at an elevation of 2,623 meters, Harsil Valley is popular for its apple orchards spread across the villages.

-Gangotri is easily accessible as it is well-connected by road, air and railway networks.
-The nearest airbase is the Jolly Grant airport in Dehradun and the nearest railhead is the Rishikesh railway station which is 250 kilometres away from Gangotri.
+Gangotri is easily accessible as it is well-connected by road, air, and railway networks.
+The nearest airbase is the Jolly Grant airport in Dehradun and the nearest railhead is the Rishikesh railway station which is 250 kilometers away from Gangotri.
 Taxis and local buses are other options to reach Gangotri.